IP Glossary

 Utility certificate

-A utility model or utility certificate protects technical solutions of so-called “minor inventions.”
+A utility certificate or utility model protects technical solutions of so-called “minor inventions”.
 Recognizing that improvements of existing products may have an important role in a local innovation system, utility certificates protect such inventions.

 W